 openssl dhparam <bitSize> -text

-find prime number with the size of bitSize.
+find a prime number with the size of bitSize.